esst-prog2/deriva/README.md

 The first useful version:

 - takes two dictionary files as command-line arguments
-- reads variable name, question text and response categories out of each
+- locates the `Nombre del campo` header row, which does not sit at the top of the sheet
-- matches variables across rounds by name, and by question text where the names differ
+- reports variables added and removed between the two rounds
-- classifies every variable as new, removed, renamed, reworded, recategorised or unchanged
+- for variables present in both, classifies the description as unchanged, cosmetically changed, or really changed
-- prints counts by type and writes one CSV with a row per change and the reason for it
+- prints the counts and writes one CSV with a row per change, both descriptions and the reason it was classified that way
-- lists variables it could not match, instead of forcing a pair

 Explicitly not this term:

+- response categories and value labels; the dictionary does not contain them, and reading them would mean parsing the SPSS files instead
-- reading the microdata itself — only the dictionary
+- the microdata itself
+- matching variables that were renamed; in the rounds I checked, no variable was renamed, so this is not worth building until I see a round where it happens
-- deciding whether two variables are *comparable for analysis*; that is a judgement the researcher makes, and the tool only shows what moved
+- deciding whether two variables are *comparable for analysis*; the tool shows what moved and the researcher decides what that means
 - harmonising or recoding the data so rounds can be pooled
 - comparing more than two rounds in one run
+- the vivienda/hogar dictionaries; persona first
 - a graphical interface
-- dictionaries from other surveys; the reader is written for the ENEMDU layout first
-- learned matching of any kind; a text similarity threshold I can explain is enough

 ## 4. How we would know it works

-- Given a dictionary file whose sheet has no variable-name column, it exits with an error naming the column it could not find.
+- Given a sheet with no `Nombre del campo` header row, it exits with an error saying which header it looked for and did not find.
+- Given two descriptions that differ only by an accent or by capitalisation, it reports them as a cosmetic change and not as a changed question.
-- Given the same dictionary compared against itself, it reports zero changes and zero unmatched variables.
+- Given the same dictionary compared against itself, it reports zero changes of every kind.
-- Given a variable that keeps its question text but changes name between rounds, it appears once as renamed, not as one removed plus one new.

 ## 5. What could stop this

-The dictionaries are published as Excel, but the layout is not identical across rounds — headers sit in different rows, columns get renamed, cells are merged.
-Some rounds may be published only as PDF; those are out of scope, and if that turns out to be most rounds the project shrinks to the years that are readable.

-Matching by question text is the part I have not built before.
-The same question is not always written the same way twice — accents, capitalisation, a trailing instruction — so the matcher can pair the wrong things or refuse to pair the right ones.
-My answer to that is the unmatched list: when the tool is unsure it says so instead of guessing.

-Response categories are sometimes stored as free text in a single cell rather than as separate rows, which makes "the categories changed" harder to detect than "the wording changed".
+The sheets are not laid out identically across rounds.
+The 2021 file has two columns and the 2025 file has four, two of them empty; five rows of metadata sit above the real header; and the files are not even named consistently — `persona` in 2021 and 2025 but `personas` in 2022, `vivienda_hogar` in 2021 but `vivienda` afterwards.
+The published zip for 2022 is called `Dicionario de variables.zip`, missing a c.
+Any reader I write has to survive this, and each new round can break it again.

+The line between a cosmetic and a real change is a judgement, not a fact. `13er sueldo` becoming `13vo sueldo` means nothing; `CIIU4` becoming `CIIU 4.1` means a lot; `per cápita` becoming `por cápita` is a typo the publisher introduced.
+I plan to normalise accents, case and punctuation and treat what survives as real, but that rule will misfile some cases, so the CSV always shows both descriptions and lets the reader overrule it.

 The data is ENEMDU, the Ecuadorian national employment survey.
-It is public microdata published by INEC through its national data archive, free to download and free to show in class, so the demo files can live in the repository.
+It is public microdata published by INEC under a CC-BY licence, free to download and free to show in class, so the dictionary files can live in the repository.
 ENEMDU is also the honest test case: the rounds really do differ, so the tool has something to find.
 The instrument I most want to point it at afterwards is not public, which is another reason the demo runs on ENEMDU.